Searchlight2/Searchlight2/README.md

 <br>

-**Ignore differential expression workflow.** Ignores the differential expression workflow.
+**Ignore Differential Expression Workflow.** Ignores the differential expression workflow.
 Useful for debugging or rerunning only some workflows.

 ```
 --ignore_de T